esamford/Duplicate_Image_Remover/README.md

 be helpful when the user wishes to have other tabs open while the program is running.

 ## Limitations ##
-* The program cannot match an image with a cropped, rotated, or otherwise highly distorted version of itself.
+* The program cannot match an image with a cropped, rotated, or otherwise highly edited version of itself.
 Most-likely, the program will think these are two unique images and will not mark them as potential duplicates.

 * If you are working with a lot of images that have the same background color, the program may come up with